Get notified about username conflicts in Apple School Manager

-In Apple School Manager, you can get notified about federated authentication user name conflicts in case you have to notify specific users to create new user name information.
+In Apple School Manager, you can get notified about federated authentication username conflicts in case you have to notify specific users to create new username information.
 After a domain is successfully added, Apple searches through all existing Apple IDs to find any Apple ID using that specific domain name.
-If one is found, Apple School Manager lets you notify that person—and any device connected to their iCloud account—that they must update their Apple ID user name so you can use it for your organization.
-During the update process, they don’t have to change their password, and all their purchases and data remain in their account.
+If one is found, Apple School Manager lets you notify that person — and any device connected to their iCloud account — that they must update their Apple ID username so you can use it for your organisation.
+During the update process, they do not have to change their password, and all their purchases and data remain in their account.

-For example, say your organization registered the domain @townshipschools.org several years ago and set up email addresses for all their employees.
-Jane Appleseed decided to use the email address she was assigned “email@example.com” as her personal Apple ID.
+For example, say your organisation registered the domain @townshipschools.org.uk several years ago and set up email addresses for all their employees.
+Jane Appleseed decided to use the email address she was assigned, “email@example.com”, as her personal Apple ID.

-Even if Jane no longer works for the organization that registered @townshipschools.org, she still has the Apple ID with that domain name.
-Because you’re setting up federated authentication for the domain name @townshipschools.org, Jane must change her Apple ID user name so that you can create the Managed Apple ID firstname.lastname@example.org if you want.
+Even if Jane no longer works for the organisation that registered @townshipschools.org.uk, she still has the Apple ID with that domain name.
+Because you are setting up federated authentication for the domain name @townshipschools.org.uk, Jane must change her Apple ID username so that you can create the Managed Apple ID firstname.lastname@example.org if you want.

-How Apple notifies users whose Apple ID conflicts
+How Apple notifies users whose Apple IDs conflict

-Apple will identify users whose Apple ID contains the domain name you’ve registered.
+Apple will identify users whose Apple ID contains the domain name you have registered.
 Those users receive a mail message and a notification telling them they must rename their Apple ID.
-If they’ve not renamed their Apple ID yet, they keep receiving notifications and mail messages, with one final mail message at 60 days.
-After 60 days, the user’s Apple ID is automatically renamed to a temporary user name, and the original user name is released and claimed by your organization.
+If they have not renamed their Apple ID yet, they keep receiving notifications and mail messages, with one final mail message at 60 days.
+After 60 days, the user’s Apple ID is automatically renamed to a temporary username, and the original username is released and claimed by your organisation.

 Click Activity in the sidebar, then click Checking for Conflicts.

-If any user name conflicts are found, you’ll see a dialog with the total number of user name conflicts.
+If any username conflicts are found, you will see a dialogue with the total number of username conflicts.

-WARNING: Be aware that enabling federated authentication will impact all users across the domain you federate.
-You should speak with your IT administrator before initiating the federation process.
+WARNING: Be aware that enabling federated authentication will impact all users across the domain that you federate.
+You should speak to your IT administrator before initiating the federation process.

 Click Continue, click Send Notifications, then click OK.

-A mail message—and a notification to any device connected to their iCloud account—are sent, letting each user with a user name conflict know they must change their personal Apple ID.
+Each user with a username conflict is sent a mail message and a notification to any device connected to their iCloud account, letting them know they must change their personal Apple ID.

-You can view the process of sending mail messages to users with a user name conflict in the Activity section of Apple School Manager but you can’t see their actual Apple ID.
+You can view the process of sending mail messages to users with a username conflict in the Activity section of Apple School Manager, but you cannot see their actual Apple ID.